dkandalov/dkandalov.github.io/_posts/2020-05-26-intellij-settings.md

 permalink: intellij-settings
 ---

-For the benefit of anyone who might be interested and as a reference for myself, here are the IntelliJ (and related OSX) settings I normally use.
+For the benefit of anyone who might be interested and as a reference for myself, here are the IntelliJ (and related macOS) settings I normally use.
 This page is being updated on new IntelliJ releases and changes in my preferences.
 Last updated on 14 December 2021 for `IJ 2021.3`.

 ### IDE Settings